garrandall/popular-music-data/tracks/too-shy-kajagoogoo.md

 Hush hush

 Modern medicine falls short of your complaint
-Ooh, try a little harder
+Oh, try a little harder
 You're moving in circles, won't you dilate?
-Ooh, baby, try
+Oh, baby, try

 Hey, girl
 Move a little closer